SUPPORT CENTER

 • Adapting content for cultural or regional differences: Cohorts can be used to create course materials that are sensitive to and reflective of specific cultural or regional contexts.
 This approach fosters a more inclusive learning environment and helps learners better connect with the content.

-• Implementing A/B testing for course optimization: By using cohorts to create and compare different versions of a course or specific components, you can gather valuable data on what works best for your students.
+• Implementing A/B testing for course optimization: By using Cohorts to create and compare different versions of a course or specific components, you can gather valuable data on what works best for your students.
 This data-driven approach allows you to continuously refine and improve your course materials based on actual student outcomes and feedback.

 These features allow you to efficiently manage and customize your course content to meet the specific needs of your students and platforms.